MMIX2009/Real-Time-System-Monitoring-Dashboard/readme.md

 - Open the dashboard with **`streamlit run app.py`** locally.
 - Access the dashboard via a **URL** when deployed to Streamlit Cloud.

-Would you like suggestions for optimization or additional features? 😊